techno-tim/techno-tim.github.io/_posts/2020-04-19-docker-rancher-kubernetes.md

 ---

 If you want to set up Kubernetes at home using Rancher to run Docker containers, this is the guide for you.
-This is a step by step tutorial of how to install and configure Rancher, Docker, and Kubernetes for your homelab.
-In this video we set up and configure a Minecraft server in just a matter of minutes with some enterprise like features.
-You can use this same process to spin up other Docker containers at home on your server or desktop.
+This is a step by step tutorial of how to install and configure Rancher, Docker, and Kubernetes for your homelab.In this video we set up and configure a Minecraft server in just a matter of minutes with some enterprise like features.You can use this same process to spin up other Docker containers at home on your server or desktop.

 {% include embed/youtube.html id='oILc0ywDVTk' %}